Polydile/Components-legacy/README.md

-# Dile Components
+# Dile Components LEGACY

-🔖 This is the initial approach to the "dile-components" catalog.
-We are developing a new iteration to reorganize the "dile" custom elements more effectively.
-The latest version of this component catalog can be found in this repository: [https://github.com/Polydile/Components](https://github.com/Polydile/Components).
+This is the "dile-components" catalog in its first version.
+This is now a LEGACY repository, and we are no longer maintaining it.
+We have developed a new iteration to reorganize the "dile" custom elements more effectively. **The new version of this component catalog can be found in this repository: [https://github.com/Polydile/dile-components](https://github.com/Polydile/dile-components)**.

 ## See the docs and demos in the dile-components website